NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 In February 2016, the FASB issued ASU 2016-02 Leases, which will amend current lease accounting to require lessees to recognize (i) a lease liability, which is a lessees obligation to make lease payments arising from a lease, measured on a discounted basis, and (ii) a right-of-use asset, which is an asset that represents the lessees right to use, or control the use of, a specified asset for the lease term.
 ASU 2016-02 does not significantly change lease accounting requirements applicable to lessors; however, certain changes were made to align, where necessary, lessor accounting with the lessee accounting model.
 This standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 We are currently reviewing the provisions of this ASU to determine if there will be any impact on our results of operations, cash flows or financial condition.

 In March 2016, the FASB issued ASU 2016-09, Compensation Stock Compensation: Improvements to Employee Share-Based Payment Accounting, which relates to the accounting for employee share-based payments.
 This standard addresses several aspects of the accounting for share-based payment award transactions, including: (a) income tax consequences; (b) classification of awards as either equity or liabilities; and (c) classification on the statement of cash flows.
 This standard will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-We do not believe this ASU will have an impact on our results of operation, cash flows, other than presentation, or financial condition.
+The adoption of ASU No. 2016-9 did not have a material effect on our condensed consolidated financial statements.

 In April 2016, the FASB issued ASU 201610 Revenue from Contract with Customers (Topic 606): Identifying Performance Obligations and Licensing.
 The amendments in this Update do not change the core principle of the guidance in Topic 606.
 Rather, the amendments in this Update clarify the following two aspects of Topic 606: identifying performance obligations and the licensing implementation guidance, while retaining the related principles for those areas.
 Topic 606 includes implementation guidance on (a) contracts with customers to transfer goods and services in exchange for consideration and (b) determining whether an entitys promise to grant a license provides a customer with either a right to use the entitys intellectual property (which is satisfied at a point in time) or a right to access the entitys intellectual property (which is satisfied over time).
 The amendments in this Update are intended render more detailed implementation guidance with the expectation to reduce the degree of judgement necessary to comply with Topic 606.
 We are currently reviewing the provisions of this ASU to determine if there will be any impact on our results of operations, cash flows or financial condition.